aklibaba/workflows_2016-06-12/README.md

 # Workflows course

-This is a practice workflow based on sass compass gulp and vrowserify, from lynda course by Ray Villalobos
+This is a practice workflow based on sass compass gulp and browserify, from lynda course by Ray Villalobos